Whalefest Monterey 2019Event Date:

 The Whale Watching Capital of the World™

 January 15, 2018.
 Monterey, CA. Don’t miss a free fun and educational, interactive family event for all ages that celebrates the migration of the gray whales and much more!
-The event also benefits many local and national marine organizations that educate, inspire, and empower the public to protect the Monterey Bay National Marine Sanctuary.
+The event also benefits many local and national marine organizations that inspire, educate, explore, and empower the public to protect the Monterey Bay National Marine Sanctuary.

 At a Glance: